Steam Deck is real – portable PC to rival Nintendo Switch from Valve is on the way

 And, just like the ill-fated Steam Machines, this will also be running on SteamOS, which means that you won't be able to play your whole gaming library natively, unless you can load Windows 10 or Windows 11 alongside the Linux-based native OS.

-If you want to get your hands on the Steam Deck, it will ship in December 2021, but you can reserve one of your own here on July 16 at 10am PDT (1pm EST, 6pm GMT)
+If you want to get your hands on the Steam Deck, it will ship in December 2021, but you can reserve one of your own here on July 16 at 10am PDT (1pm EST, 6pm GMT).
+The Steam Deck will start at $399 for the 64GB model, and will go up to $649 for a model with a 512GB NVMe SSD.

 This is a developing story...